dzirkler/dotnetcorehelloworld/README.md

 1. Marvel at the awesomeness of your own .NET Core app auto build!

-### Thanks to
+## Thanks to
-* The general approach was borrowed from [Steve Laska's Blog](https://blogs.msdn.microsoft.com/stevelasker/2016/09/29/building-optimized-docker-images-with-asp-net-core/)
+* The general approach was borrowed from [Steve Lasker's Blog](https://blogs.msdn.microsoft.com/stevelasker/2016/09/29/building-optimized-docker-images-with-asp-net-core/)